lucefanbook/lucefanbook/ch04_luce_rosary.md

 Following the first large bead, these are for praying three Hail Marys, traditionally offered for an increase in the theological virtues of faith, hope, and charity.

+#### The Space between the Small and Large Bead:

+Concluding the opening prayers, this space or chain link is for praying the Glory Be (also called the Doxology), praising the Holy Trinity.

 #### Another Large Bead:

-Concluding the opening prayers, this bead is for praying the Glory Be (also called the Doxology), praising the Holy Trinity.
+This bead serve as the large bead of the first decade.

 ### 3. The Decades